ACLS — Massachusetts Adult and Community Learning Services

 ENB is a strategic, public–private–community partnership initiated by the Mayor’s Office of New Bostonians that focuses the attention and resources of Boston’s leaders and immigrant communities on meeting the needs of English for Speakers of Other Languages (ESOL) in Boston.
 ENB partners include philanthropic and corporate organizations, the ESOL community (community leaders, ESOL students, program graduates, ESOL teachers and other practitioners) and the City of Boston.

-Founded in 1988, First Literacy (formerly the Boston Adult Literacy Fund) mobilizes private funds and public awareness to meet the literacy needs of thousands of Greater Boston adults and families.
-We have helped over 35,000 adults reach their educational goals and become more effective parents, workers, and community members.
+Founded in 1988, First Literacy mobilizes private funds and public awareness to meet the literacy needs of thousands of Greater Boston adults and families.
+First Literacy has helped over 45,000 adults reach their educational goals and become more effective parents, workers, and community members.

 Literacy Volunteers of Massachusetts